A project of the Partnership for a New American Economy

 Immigration Reform = Economic Growth in Montana

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Montana.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 1,000 jobs and more than $84 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Montana between 2010 and 2013 will translate into 173 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 340 jobs and add more than $25 million to Gross State Product by 2014.

 In Montana, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $39 million to Gross State Product in 2014.